About the South West Invasive Managers

 Better together

 In 2018, SWIM merged with the South West Alberta Cooperative Weed Management Area (SWACWMA).
 Formed in 2009, SWACWMA focused on pooling the resources of the shared seasonal control staff to help with persistent and difficult invasive species infestations within southwestern Alberta.
 Retaining the SWIM acronym, this unified group continued their efforts in the region.
+A year later, SWIM signed a Memorandum of Understanding with the Waterton Biosphere Reserve Association to support the group with financial and communication services.

 Following four successful annual workshops, SWIM was urged by participants to continue with increased initiatives in 2019 and beyond.
 The first SWIM Field Tour which was both well attended and received, was held July 11th, 2019.
-The tour further explored the themes of the previous workshops in a practical setting, and highlighted the knowledge of various local voices of the southwest.

 Photo of Summer Field Tour, 2019